 #409 had her first known litter of one cub in 2004, and she could be seen with the cub latched onto her back as she swam across the river.
 She returned in June 2007 with three spring cubs, but was soon observed with only two cubs.
 She raised the two survivors through 2008.
-One bear from this litter is now recognized as #130.
+One bear from this litter was recognized as #130.

 When she is not raising cubs, this bear is usually one of the fattest females in the fall.
-In those years, her size can easily be compared with females caring for cubs.
 Raising offspring is very energetically taxing for bears.
 Females with offspring must sacrifice body fat to raise cubs. #409, in recent years, has been able to devote more energy to her own survival as her overall size indicates.